lensapp/lens/docs/extensions/guides/stores.md

 First the extension's data model is defined using a simple type, `ExamplePreferencesModel`, which has a single field, `enabled`, representing the preference's state.
 `ExamplePreferencesStore` extends `Store.ExtensionStore`, based on the `ExamplePreferencesModel`.
 The field `enabled` is added to the `ExamplePreferencesStore` class to hold the "live" or current state of the preference.
+Note the use of the `observer` decorator on the `enabled` field.
+As for the [`appPreferences` guide example](../renderer-extension#apppreferences), [`mobx`](https://mobx.js.org/README.html) is used for the UI state management, ensuring the checkbox updates when activated by the user.

 Then the constructor and two abstract methods are implemented.
 In the constructor, the name of the store (`"example-preferences-store"`), and the default (initial) value for the preference state (`enabled: false`) are specified.